-Russian FM visits North Korea amid claims of military cooperation
+Russia’s Lavrov visits North Korea amid claims of military cooperation

 Lavrov is expected to brief the North Koreans on Putin’s visit to China, which is hosting some 130 global leaders for its third Belt and Road Initiative forum, and also discuss Putin’s potential upcoming visit, according to Russia’s state news agency.

-Lavrov’s visit to North Korea comes days after the US expressed concern that Pyongyang is supplying Moscow with weapons, in the hope of receiving advanced Russian weapons technology, allegations denied by both North Korea and the Kremlin.
+Lavrov’s visit to North Korea comes days after the US expressed concern that Pyongyang is supplying Moscow with weapons, in return for a range of military assistance, including advanced technologies.

+Washington claimed on Friday that North Korea has delivered more than 1,000 containers of military equipment and munitions to Russia in recent weeks.

+The US allegations have been denied by both North Korea and the Kremlin.

 “Russia, as a responsible member of the world community, strictly adheres to its international obligations towards Pyongyang through the UN Security Council,” Russian Ambassador at Large Oleg Burmistrov said.